What is Social Media Audience Segmentation?: A Guide

 Ultimately, social media audience segmentation is about providing a unique and exclusive experience to consumers at every step of the journey.
 And, it works:

 When Nespresso wanted to tell its sustainability story, it used sub-audiences within the eco-friendly community.
-By targeting them with tailored messaging, they increased social media engagement by 68%.
+By targeting them with tailored messaging, they increased social media engagement rate by 68%.

 Are you ready for powerful segmentation through social media?
 Here is how to do it.